kewuaa/kwm/README.md

 ## configuration

 Make your custom modifications in `config.zig`.
-(Initial implementation of support for loading user configurations at runtime, see branch `config-file`.
-It will be merged into `master` branch soon.)
+(Implementation of support for loading user configurations at runtime already merged to `master` branch)

 ## usage